B. TYLER BROOKS

 A native of Greensboro, Tyler graduated summa cum laude from Wake Forest University with a Bachelor of Arts in Latin with Departmental Honors.
 At Wake Forest, he was inducted into Phi Beta Kappa and received the M.D.
 Phillips Prize in Classical Languages.

 Tyler received his law degree from Vanderbilt University Law School, where he was an Articles Editor on the Vanderbilt Journal of Transnational Law and he received Scholastic Excellence Awards in Evidence as well as Corporations & Business Entities.
 He also served as a research assistant to Prof. Nancy J. King in conducting a study of habeas corpus petitions that was cited in a recent U.S. Supreme Court opinion.
 More recently, Tyler obtained an LL.M. in Taxation with a Certificate in Estate Planning through Villanova University Law School's Graduate Tax Program.

 A past president of the Eastern District of North Carolina Chapter of the Federal Bar Association, Tyler previously served on both the Section Council of the North Carolina Bar Association's Appellate Practice Section and the NCBA's Appellate Rules Committee.
-At the present time, he serves on the Steering Committee of the Triangle Chapter of the Federalist Society for Law & Public Policy Studies.
 He is also an adjunct professor at Trinity International University's Trinity Law School.